-This document is Copyright © 2022 by The Apache Software Foundation.
+This document is Copyright © 2023 by The Apache Software Foundation.
 You may distribute it and/or modify it under the terms of the Creative Commons Attribution License, version 3.0 or later (https://creativecommons.org/licenses/by/3.0/).

 Apache, Apache OpenOffice, and OpenOffice.org are trademarks of the Apache Software Foundation.
-Used with permission. .
+Used with permission.
+All other trademarks mentioned in this guide belong to their respective owners.